CodeYourFuture/syllabus-archive/js-core-3/week-3/lesson.md

 ```

-Notice that when you come to using an `AddressBook` instance, you are only interacting with it through its methods, `store` and `lookup`.
+Notice that when you come to using a class instance, you are only interacting with it through its methods, e.g. `store` and `lookup` for `AddressBook`.
 Similar to functions, classes provide a way of creating abstractions over lower-level implementations, which can help us better organise and maintain our code.

 ## 3. Project Work